-Students must clear all holds through outside departments/offices, such as the Registrar's Office, Admissions, Student Affairs, Student Business Services, and/or Financial Aid, prior to registration.
+Students must clear all holds through outside departments such as the Registrar's Office, Admissions, Student Affairs, Student Business Services, and Financial Aid prior to registration.
 Students must contact these offices in order for the holds to be removed.
-The advising office is unable to remove any holds except those placed by SPH.
+The department is unable to remove any holds except those placed by SPH.
 Note: All students who fail to pay tuition and fees by the payment date listed on the registration website will be dropped from all courses.
-Students who register late (after the first day of classes) will be assessed with a financial penalty.
+Students who register late will be assessed a financial penalty.